Congratulations to the SIM 2016 Paper Competition Winners!

 Each year, the Society for Information Management recognizes innovative business initiatives that use IT to drive measurable results.

 If you have researched an important and successful IT-related business initiative, the SIM 2016 Paper Competition Committee invites you to submit an abstract describing this initiative.
 The work described must be implemented and it must have had a significant impact on the organization involved.
 Winning papers will be a collaboration between academics and practitioners.
 Since SIM’s focus is toward executive management, the work should describe an initiative of interest to senior IS executives.

 WHY ENTER THE COMPETITION?

 This is an excellent way to gain widespread recognition and visibility for exemplary IT leadership and to highlight the impacts of IT in firms applying IT strategically.
-Recognition will be given to up to two papers at SIMposium 2016 at Mohegan Sun in Connecticut and all winning papers will be featured on SIMnet.
-In addition, the authors of the first and second place papers will be asked to present their papers at SIMposium.
-All winning papers will also be considered for publication in MISQ Executive, although some reformulation may be required to meet academic journal guidelines.
+All winning papers will be featured on SIMnet and will be considered for publication in MISQ Executive, although some reformulation may be required to meet academic journal guidelines.